Skip to main content

 Table

-When your inbox gets to a point where there are hundreds or thousands of unread emails on the Primary inbox, your first reaction may be to start unsubscribing from all the marketing emails and newsletters.
+When your inbox gets to a point where there are hundreds or thousands of unread emails in the Primary inbox, your first reaction may be to start unsubscribing from all the marketing emails and newsletters.

 But you don’t need to do that when Gmail can do this automatically with filters.
-Notice that most marketing emails go to the inbox “Promotionsâ€, which you can easily select all and delete with two clicks.
-Still, some can get past it and go straight to the primary inbox.
-And we are going to teach you how to avoid them.
+Notice that most marketing emails go to the inbox Promotions, which you can easily select all and delete with two clicks.

 We know that some newsletters bring great content to you, not just promotions, so you can include their email addresses using the operator .
 Follow these steps: